Polyx10/CTB2MD/index.md

 layout: default
 ---

-# Migrate Your Notes from Cherrytree to Obsidian
+# Migrate Your Notes from Cherrytree to Obsidian [macOS Only]

 CTB2MD is the perfect tool for users looking to migrate their knowledge base from Cherrytree to Obsidian while preserving their notes' structure and formatting.